CSCfi/csc-user-guide/docs/ref.md

 // Here's a JavaScript comment with a loooooooooooooooooooooooooooooooong line.
 You know, for testing purposes.
 Tell you what, let's make it just a bit longer still.
 ```

+Remember to leave an empty line after the ` ``` ` in a source code box.
+Failing to do so can leave
+any immediately following text as "loose", i.e., outside of an HTML paragraph (`<p>`).

 ## Tables
 | This | Table | Has | Five | Columns |
 |-|-|-|-|-|